ic3-software/ic3-reporting-api/doc/Theme.md

 Bear in mind, you are free to add new fields to your theme to use across your widget plugin.
 Those fields are pure Javascript/Typescript objects and can hold primitive types as well as functions.

 Looking for inspiration?
-You can check the following Web sites:
+You can check the following Websites:
 [Material UI Theme Builder](https://next.material-ui.com/customization/theming#theme-builder), [Mui Treasury site](https://mui-treasury.com/).